 Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer spans generally costing more.
 You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would have with a shorter rate lock span of time

-In addition to opting for the shorter rate lock period, there are more ways you may be able to attain the lowest rate.
-The larger down payment you pay, the better the rate will be, since you will have more equity from the start.
-You could choose to pay points to lower your rate over the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to reduce the rate over the term of the loan.
-You are paying more initially, but you will come out ahead in the long run.
+There are more ways to get a reduced rate, in addition to going with a shorter rate lock period.
+The more the down payment, the smaller the interest rate will be, as you will have more equity from the start.
+You can pay points to improve your interest rate over the term of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to improve the interest rate over the term of the loan.
+You'll pay more initially, but you'll come out ahead in the end.

 Do you have a question regarding a mortgage program?